MicrosoftDocs/architecture-center/docs/microservices/interservice-communication.md

 **Load balancing**.
 When service "A" calls service "B", the request must reach a running instance of service "B".
 In Kubernetes, the `Service` resource type provides a stable IP address for a group of pods.
 Network traffic to the service's IP address gets forwarded to a pod by means of iptable rules.
 By default, a random pod is chosen.
 A service mesh (see below) can provide more intelligent load balancing algorithms based on observed latency or other metrics.

 **Distributed tracing**.
 A single transaction may span multiple services.
 That can make it hard to monitor the overall performance and health of the system.
-Every service can generate logs and metrics, but if there's no way to tie them together, they are of limited use.
+Even if every service generates logs and metrics, without some way to tie them together, they are of limited use.
 The chapter [Logging and monitoring](./logging-monitoring.md) talks more about distributed tracing, but we mention it here as a challenge.

 **Service versioning**.
 When a team deploys a new version of a service, they must avoid breaking any other services or external clients that depend on it.
 In addition, you might want to run multiple versions of a service side-by-side, and route requests to a particular version.
+See [API Versioning](./api-design.md#api-versioning) for more discussion of this issue.

 **TLS encryption and mutual TLS authentication**.
 For security reasons, you may want to encrypt traffic between services with TLS, and use mutual TLS authentication to authenticate callers.